Non-Compete Agreement Enforcement

 - Continue to treat specific patients for an acute illness post-termination

 - Buyout of the non-compete if necessary – a process overseen by an arbitrator

 Drafting and negotiating the terms of a contract which sufficiently protects a medical facility without restricting its employee’s rights can take the eye of a skilled attorney.
-At Hendershot, Cannon & Hisey, P.C., we routinely represent professionals and businesses in a variety of industries including physicians and hospitals.
+At Hendershot, Cowart & Hisey, P.C., we routinely represent professionals and businesses in a variety of industries including physicians and hospitals.

 Houston Business Law Attorneys

 Business law regarding non-compete agreements has shifted dramatically over the past decade, a trend which may very well continue into the future.
-At Hendershot, Cannon & Hisey, P.C., we stay on top of changes in corporate and business law to help ensure we can provide our clients with the most up to date legal strategies.
+At Hendershot, Cowart & Hisey, P.C., we stay on top of changes in corporate and business law to help ensure we can provide our clients with the most up to date legal strategies.
 If you have questions about how the language in a non-compete may affect your company or career, contact our legal team and draw from more than two decades of experience.